codeceptjs/CodeceptJS/docs/nightmare.md

 Learn more about [Helpers](http://codecept.io/helpers/).

-Nigthmare instance can be accessed by custom helper:
+Nightmare instance can be accessed by custom helper:

 ```js
 // returns current nightmare instance